Brian Kennett

 They also do traditional, charcoal MooKahTa, but you need to sit outside.
 These guys are using Lao or Khmer versions from the North East of Thailand where it is actually known as ‘Jaew Horn.
 Again that certainly floats my boat.
 Another reason to call on Spicy Thai, Thai Cafe.

 Before I get to the food though – drink some milk before you go.
-Rub a little vaseline, maybe, around your bum.
+Rub a little Vaseline, maybe, around your bum.
 Take some tissue paper chilled in ice with you.
-This is not toned down Thai, for the Westerner.
-This truly is authentic, and is therefore mouth chili blasting.
-Of course 20-30 minutes later, the other end also enjoys the pleasure and the pain.
-Fantastic food though at Spicy Thai, Thai Cafe.
+This is not toned-down Thai, for the Westerner.
+This truly is authentic and is therefore mouth chili blasting.

-Once we had ordered, they bring up the condiments.
+Once we had ordered, they brought up the condiments.
 4 little sauces of different chilli concoctions.
 I’d love to tell you what was in them all, but not a great deal of English speaking was to be had in the joint, so not much explanation was given.
 But one was super hot, one was jammy, one was zesty and fragrant type thing.

 My initial guesstimates would be;

-• Chili paddy chopped in fish and soy sauce; and
+- Chili paddy chopped in fish and soy sauce; and

-• Chili, basil, and fish sauce dip.
+- Chili, basil, and fish sauce dip.

 All the food is amazing to look at.
 Stunning with the chili dips.
 Seriously, you have to come to Spicy Thai, Thai Cafe.
 To the food.
 We chose 3 Chef”s recommendations, and 4 other dishes.
 It’s just how we rolled this day.
 Chef’s recommendations were;